Properties of Air: A Manual for Use in Biophysical Ecology, 5th Edition

 library(NicheMapR) # load the NicheMapR package

-library(raster) # package for working with rasters
+library(terra) # package for working with rasters

 library(ncdf4) # package for dealing with netcdf files (a kind of layered raster)